Meenakshi-2627/RISC-V-Tapeout-Program/README.md

 | Yosys | 0.34+43 | RTL Synthesis |
 | Icarus Verilog | 12.0 | Verilog Simulation |
 | GTKWave | 3.3.104 | Waveform Visualization |

-#### 1. Yosys - RTL Synthesis Framework
-**Yosys** is an open-source RTL synthesis framework that converts Verilog RTL designs into gate-level netlists.
-It serves as the foundation for digital synthesis workflows and supports various technology libraries, making it essential for transforming high-level hardware descriptions into implementable circuit representations.

-#### 2. Icarus Verilog - Verilog Simulator
-**Icarus Verilog** is a comprehensive Verilog simulation and synthesis tool that compiles Verilog source code into executable simulations.
-It provides accurate behavioral simulation of digital circuits, enabling designers to verify functionality before synthesis and is widely used in academic and professional VLSI design workflows.

-#### 3. GTKWave - Waveform Viewer
-**GTKWave** is a fully-featured waveform visualization tool that reads VCD, LXT, FST, and other standard simulation dump formats.
-It provides an intuitive graphical interface for analyzing signal timing, debugging digital circuits, and verifying design behavior through comprehensive waveform analysis capabilities.

 ---